Hwang Min-hyun: 2012–2016: NU'EST

-On 15 March 2012, Hwang debuted as a member of NU'EST.

-He also appeared at the 2012–13 Seoul Fashion Week as a model for designer Park Yoon-soo's fashion show 'Big Park'.
+On March 15, 2012, Hwang debuted as a member of NU'EST. He also appeared at the 2012–13 Seoul Fashion Week as a model for designer Park Yoon-soo's fashion show 'Big Park'.
 In 2015, Hwang was featured in indie artist Fromm's new track, "Aftermath".
 In 2016, Pledis Entertainment released Minhyun and JR's music video for "Daybreak", which is part of NU'EST's fifth mini album Canvas.

 2017–2018: Produce 101 and Wanna One

 In 2017, NU'EST halted all promotions while JR, Baekho, Minhyun, and Ren participated in the second season of the series Produce 101.

 In the third episode of the series, Hwang picked the members for 'Sorry Sorry Team 2', for which he was nicknamed 'producer' and 'CEO Hwang' by online commenters.
 In the "Position" challenge, he covered I.O.I's "Downpour" and the view count of his fancam reached 1 million within three days.
 In the "Concept" challenge, he was the center of "Never" team, which charted at number one in multiple music charts.
-At the end of the program, he ranked 9th, becoming one of the final 11 members to debut in Wanna One.
-In accordance with the series’ contract, he promoted exclusively as a member of Wanna One for the duration of the group's contract of 1.5 years.
+Hwang ranked 9th of the season, garnering 862,719 votes and officially debuted as a member of Wanna One with exclusively promotions for 1.5 years.

-2019–2022: Return to NU'EST, solo projects and Wanna One reunion stage
+2019–2022: Return to NU'EST, solo activities and Wanna One reunion stage

 While his Wanna One contract officially ended on December 31, 2018, Hwang did not officially return to NU'EST until the end of January 2019.
 This was due to Pledis and Swing Entertainment coming to an agreement that allowed him to attend scheduled year-end shows and award ceremonies throughout January 2019 as a member of Wanna One.
 His final Wanna One activity before returning to NU'EST was a final concert (titled Therefore) that was held across four days, ending on January 27, 2019.